Table of contents

 In this blog, we have curated a list of the 27 most frequently asked Test lead interview questions that may be asked in your next Test lead/ QA manager interview.
 But before discussing the questions, let’s learn what a QA manager or test lead is.

-What is QA Manager or Test Lead?
+What is a QA Manager or Test Lead?

 Quality Assurance(QA) manager is responsible for checking the quality of products, services, and reliability testing for the company's products and development processes.
 As a QA manager, you should have expertise in Software Testing, API Testing, Automation Testing, Java, etc.